Back to Blog

 • One human receptionist for relationship accounts, daytime escalation, complex cases: $3,500/mo

-• Combined: $4,497/mo - but now you have complete coverage, consistent intake, AND human judgment for the calls that need it
+• Combined: the salary plus $997, and now you have round-the-clock coverage, consistent intake, and human judgment on the calls that need it

-For most service businesses under ~$2M/yr, Option 2 is the right answer.
-For practices with significant relationship-based customer bases (legal, specialty medical, high-end home services), Option 3 makes sense: keep one human, let the AI do everything else.
+For most smaller service businesses, Option 2 is the right answer.
+For practices with a genuinely relationship-based customer base (legal, specialty medical, high-end home services), Option 3 makes sense: keep the human, let the AI take the load.
+And if your call volume is low enough, a human answering service on its own can be cheaper than either, which we would rather tell you here than after you have signed up with us.

 What the hybrid looks like in practice